Lake Tanganyika

 Though fed by several rivers, the lake is not the center of an extensive drainage area.
 The largest rivers discharging into the lake are the Malagarasi, the Ruzizi, and the Kalambo, which has one of the highest waterfalls in the world (704 feet [215 meters]).
 Its outlet is the Lukuga River, which flows into the Lualaba River.

-Lake Tanganyika is situated on the line dividing the floral regions of eastern and western Africa, and oil palms, which are characteristic of the flora of western Africa, grow along the lake’s shores.
+Lake Tanganyika is situated on the line dividing the floral regions of eastern and western Africa, and oil palms, which are characteristic of the flora of west Africa, grow along the lake’s shores.

 Rice and subsistence crops are grown along the shores, and fishing is of some significance.
-Hippopotamuses and crocodiles abound, and the birdlife is varied.
+Hippopotamuses and crocodiles are abundant, and the avifauna is diverse.

-Many of the numerous peoples (predominantly Bantu-speaking) living on the lake’s eastern borders trace their origins to areas in the Congo River basin.
+Many of the people living along the lake’s eastern borders (predominantly Bantu-speaking) trace their origins to areas of the Congo River basin.

 The lake was first visited by Europeans in 1858, when the British explorers Sir Richard Burton and John Hanning Speke reached Ujiji, on the lake’s eastern shore, in their quest for the source of the Nile River.